Changjiang Scholars Program

 The Changjiang (Yangtze River) Scholar award (长江学者奖励计划 (Chángjiāng Xuézhě Jiǎnglì Jìhuà)), is the highest academic award issued to an individual in higher education by the Ministry of Education of the People's Republic of China.
 It is also known as the Cheung Kong Scholar and the Yangtze River Scholar award.

 History

-The initial funding for this program was provided by the Hong Kong-based Li Ka Shing Foundation (李嘉诚基金会), with the goal of elevating research at Chinese universities to the highest levels internationally.
+The initial funding for this program was provided by the Hong Kong–based Li Ka Shing Foundation (李嘉诚基金会), with the goal of elevating research at Chinese universities to the highest levels internationally.
 The program began in August 1998.

 The program has enabled Chinese universities to provide international recognition to leading academics, but has led to difficulties for less prestigious universities in China.
-Individuals who receive the Changjiang (Yangtze River) Scholar award have become targets for recruitment by competing Chinese universities so frequently that the Ministry of Education issued a notice in 2013 barring universities from hiring away Changjiang professors, and another 2017 discouraging Chinese universities from recruiting away top faculty from one another.
+Individuals who receive the Changjiang (Yangtze River) Scholar award have become targets for recruitment by competing Chinese universities so frequently that the Ministry of Education issued a notice in 2013 barring universities from hiring away Changjiang professors, and another in 2017 discouraging Chinese universities from recruiting away top faculty from one another.